WafeeRahman/WafeeRahman/README.md

 - **Technologies Used:** React, MySQL, Express, Node, Axios
   - HalalFoods is a full-stack application with ReactJS that recommends Halal recipes to users
   - Also allows users to save their recipes

-### AI Personality Discord Bot (METHacks 2023 Entry)
-- **Description:** Built a Discord bot using Python, Disnake, and the Cohere API, allowing users to train AI users.
-- **Technologies Used:** Python, Disnake API, Cohere API
-  - Uses the Python, Disnake, and the Cohere API to allow users on Discord to train AI users based 3 distinct personalities built from datasets of vocabulary
-  - Presented the minimum viable product functionalities at Methacks 2023

 ## Technical Skills